 - Put away food and water bowls when not in use

 - Vacuum religiously, every day

 - Pick up pet toys and put them away

-- Pack up cat trees and other signs of cat paraphernalia (you know who you are)
+- Pack up cat trees and other cat paraphernalia

-- Remove photos of pets from refrigerator, walls and table tops
+- Remove photos of pets from the refrigerator, walls, and table-tops

-- Pack up all cages, carriers and other tell-tale signs
+- Pack up all cages, carriers and other tell-tale pet signs

 Showing Your House With Pets Present

 While you should make every effort to remove your pets from the house when it is being shown, it might not always be possible.
 Put your pets into a carrier or pen, notify your agent, and attach a note warning the buyers to not disturb them.